ading2210/website-rewrite/src/blog/posts/chrome_sandbox_escape.md

 Of course, sometimes with these checks there's an edge case that the Chromium developers didn't account for.

 ## About Enterprise Policies
 My journey towards finding this vulnerability began when I was looking into the Chromium [enterprise policy system](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/enterprise/policies.md).
 It's intended to be a way for administrators to force certain settings to be applied to devices owned by a company or school.
-Usually, policies tied to a Google account and are downloaded from Google's own management server.
+Usually, policies are tied to a Google account and are downloaded from Google's own management server.

 ![The "Your browser is managed by your organization" message.](/blog/assets/chrome_sandbox_escape/browser_management_msg.png)